 Ride to the house that he was born in and enjoy the spectacular views of the Tuscan countryside that can be seen from here.
-Spend a second night in Vinci before your final full day in Tuscany tomorrow.
+You will then make your way to Florence in the afternoon.

 You can ride 8 or 15km today depending on how much of Vinci you wish to explore.

-There are two options available for you today.
-One option is to continue cycling around the Vinci vicinity and head towards the village of Cerreto Guide.
-Here you can explore the Medici Palace and relax in the quintessentially Tuscan surroundings.
-Alternatively, ride to Empoli where you can catch a 30-minute train into the famous city of Florence.
-Known as ‘The Cradle of the Renaissance’, you’ll need the whole day to fully explore the art, architecture, food and culture that gives the city its iconic reputation.
+After breakfast, we will take yo to Empoli where you can catch the train to Florence.
+Known as ‘The Cradle of the Renaissance’, you’ll need a couple of days to fully explore the art, architecture, food and culture that gives the city its iconic reputation.